david-ds-teles/microservices_spring_seed/README.md

 You'll find here:

-* basic project structure
+* multiple module project structure
-* tests of all layers
 * example of layers communication using dependency injection.
+* service discovery
+* communication between microservices using openfeign
 * interceptors for exceptions and language
-* example of client consumer an api using webClient.
 * i18n configurations as well as messages bundles to both spring and hibernate validation changing dynamically.
 * multiple profiles to separate environment.
+* tests of all layers

 ## Swagger
 To access the open api specification and browser on api docs.